 "Playing for 'Hadge' was one of the easiest things that took place on the field.
 He is the most down to earth person, coach and mentor I have ever had the privilege to interact with.
 He always knew how to bring out the positive in any situation.
 He understands the pressures of being a cadet and truly knows how to help ballplayers succeed at the Institute." - Former Keydet player and 2013 Big South Player of the Year Rob Dickinson

 “Coach Hadra’s first year back at VMI was my rat year, and it has been awesome to see him develop as a coach.
 He is a lunch pail kind of guy that will be in the office, ready to work, day in and day out, so that's what he expects from his guys.
 My favorite thing about Coach Hadra is that he doesn't sugar coat things, he's gonna shoot straight and that’s what you look for in a leader of a program.
-If you’re terrible that day, he’ll let you know, but at the same time, when someone rises to the occasion, Coach Hadra will be the first guy to pat him on the back.” – Former Keydet player and current San Diego Padres minor leaguer Coby Cowgill
+If you’re terrible that day, he’ll let you know, but at the same time, when someone rises to the occasion, Coach Hadra will be the first guy to pat him on the back.” – Former Keydet player and former Texas Rangers and San Diego Padres minor leaguer Coby Cowgill

 “Playing under Coach ‘Hadge’ is when I really took my game to the next level.
 He has an knack for getting the absolute best out of a player.
 His knowledge of the game is incredible as well as the respect he gains from his players.
 I couldn't have been luckier to play under Coach during my tenure on the VMI baseball team. – Former Keydet player George Piccirilli

 “I am extremely excited for Coach Hadra to get this opportunity.
-It's always good to have a VMI guy leading the program, and with his experience and knowledge of the VMI way he will do well.” – Former Keydet player and current Oakland A’s minor leaguer Sam Roberts
+It's always good to have a VMI guy leading the program, and with his experience and knowledge of the VMI way he will do well.” – Former Keydet player and former Oakland A’s minor leaguer Sam Roberts

 "I am very thankful for having the opportunity to play for Coach Hadra.
 He is a class act and a players' coach.
 It is not often you have a coach who keeps in touch after your playing days are over, but Coach Hadra does so.
 I appreciate all he has done for me on and off the field.
 I wish him and the Keydets the best of luck." - Former Keydet player Graham Sullivan